-Leadership can make or break an organization.
-Despite the enduring myth of the “born” leader, in most cases effective leadership is the result of a carefully crafted development process.
-In order to achieve sustained business success, companies must find ways to identify and promote vital skills and behaviors in their employees that will bring about consistent and measurable results.
+Leaders can make or break an organization.
+Despite the enduring myth of the “born” leader, effective leadership is usually the result of a carefully crafted development process.
+In order to achieve sustained business success, companies must find ways to identify and promote vital skills and behaviors in their leaders that will bring about consistent and measurable results.

-A well-designed competency model is one of the most effective tools for establishing what characteristics an effective leader should possess.
+A well-designed competency model is one of the most effective tools for establishing what characteristics and specific skills an effective leader should possess.
 While they’re primarily used to guide hiring, promotion, and performance evaluations, competency models also provide a number of additional advantages.
-Here are a few ways these models can benefit an organization.

 Employees like to know what an organization expects of them.
 This is especially true of millennials, who are accustomed to receiving feedback regarding their performance and want to have a clear idea of how to advance their careers.
-A good competency model serves both roles by establishing very specific skills and behaviors necessary for success within an organization.
+A robust competency model serves both roles by establishing the specific skills and behaviors necessary for success.

-For this very reason, it’s often beneficial for employees to take part in the process of creating these models.
-By providing feedback throughout the model’s development, employees can provide a different perspective on what leadership skills are most effective and necessary.
+For this very reason, it’s often beneficial for employees to take part in the process when companies consider how to develop a competency model.
+By providing feedback throughout the process, employees can offer a helpful perspective.
 Being involved in the process also makes them more likely to buy into and use the model in the future.

 Focusing too heavily on technical competencies, for instance, can produce leadership candidates who know how to perform a variety of specialized tasks, but lack the soft skills necessary to manage their teams effectively.
 There is a tendency to take these skills for granted, but ignoring them in the early stages of development can leave candidates woefully unprepared for leadership positions later in their careers.